-The Canadian Glaucoma Society’s President’s Award is given once every two years.
+The Canadian Glaucoma Society President’s Award is given once every two years.
 The president of the CGS nominates a colleague who has had a significant impact on their career as well as having had a positive influence on glaucoma care and/or research in Canada.

-Dr Graham E. Trope, MD, PhD, FRCS
+Graham E. Trope, MD, PhD, FRCSC

-Awardee Of Dr Catherine Birt MA, MD, FRCSC
+Awardee of Catherine Birt MA, MD, FRCSC

-Dr Trope was a significant influence on my career, beginning as a teacher in residency where he stimulated my interest in glaucoma, then as a mentor when I joined the faculty of the Department of Ophthalmology and Vision Sciences at the University of Toronto, as a colleague when he named me to the position of Undergraduate Program Director department, and finally as a friend.
+Dr. Graham Trope was a significant influence on my career, beginning as a teacher in residency where he stimulated my interest in glaucoma, then as a mentor when I joined the faculty of the Department of Ophthalmology and Vision Sciences at the University of Toronto, as a colleague when he named me to the position of Undergraduate Program Director department, and finally as a friend.
 He also has had an unmatched influence on glaucoma research in Canada, as the founder of the Glaucoma Research Society of Canada.

-Dr Gordon Douglas MD, FRCSC
+Gordon Douglas MD, FRCSC

-Awardee of Dr Jamie Taylor, MD, FRCSC, DABO
+Awardee of Jamie Taylor, MD, FRCSC, DABO

 Dr. Gordon Douglas has served Canadian and international ophthalmology in many roles.
 He was on the UBC teaching faculty with Dr. Steven Drance for nearly 30 years.
 As Dr. Drance mentioned at the time of his own retirement, their relationship was never formalized with more than a handshake, but was underpinned by mutual respect, trust, and kindness.
 Dr. Douglas worked subsequently in Victoria and Calgary where several glaucoma colleagues were able to learn from his caring, non-confrontational style and clinical acumen first hand.
 He has served as Canadian Glaucoma Society President, and as Visiting Faculty and Medical Director of ORBIS, spending over a year, cumulatively, on ORBIS trips.
 He also served as Vision Classifier for the Canadian Blind Sport and International Paralympic Committees.
 Dr. Douglas was a surgical innovator who introduced Molteno tube shunt surgery to Canada.
 The University of Calgary bestowed its faculty-wide Master Teacher Award on him, a credit to his non-surgical teaching skills as well.
 CGS proudly recognizes Dr. Gordon Douglas as the recipient of its inaugural President’s Award.